efelem/telegram_ai_assistant/README.md

 ## Configuration

-Renanme the.env.example to `.env` file in the root directory and fill in your OpenAI and Telegram credentials.
+Rename the.env.example to `.env` file in the root directory and fill in your OpenAI and Telegram credentials.
 For consistency, both TELEGRAM_TOKEN_BOT and ASSISTANT_ID_BOT support comma-separated lists for multiple bot configurations.

 Example .env file: